While Breeze does not currently offer short term disability insurance coverage, it's still important to understand how it works.

 Whether it's short term or long term, disability insurance is designed to replace your income if you can't work due to injury or illness.
 But how do you truly know which type of plan is best for your financial needs?

-In this comprehensive guide, we take a closer look at short term disability insurance, also known as temporary disability insurance.
-This includes:
+In this comprehensive guide, we take a closer look at:

 - What is short term disability insurance?